J-1 Visa Waiver for Physicians | Conrad 30, How to Apply, Costs, Jobs

 If you would like the home-country presence requirement waived after your medical training or education, the best thing is to start working toward it while the program is still in progress.
 Your performance and dedication during the program can distinguish you from other waiver applicants.

-For example, the more critical of a role you play during the program, the higher your chances will be of getting your program sponsor’s support when applying for a waiver.
+For example, the more critical role you play during the program, the higher your chances will be of getting your program sponsor’s support when applying for a waiver.
 For instance, if you make a major contribution to ongoing medical research, patents, publications, and other important projects, this will likely give you a better chance of getting compelling recommendation letters that may play a big role in your waiver application.

 In addition, if you are significantly involved in a project and your return to your home country may affect the project, your employer may use this as proof to support your waiver application.

-How VisaNation Law Group Immigration Lawyers Can Help
+How VisaNation Can Help

 Getting a J-1 visa waiver as a physician can be somewhat difficult, especially as most foreign countries need the skills of their internationally trained physicians back home.
 But you can make the process easier by working with an experienced immigration lawyer.
 And this is where we can come in.